faubin/running_heaven/README.md

 The web-app lives at http://runningheaven.space/

+The code currently only supports Manhattan.
+It will soon support NYC.

-Below is an example of a 5 km route.
+Below is an example of a 5 km route through Central Park.
 Parks (yellow), streets (red), pedestrian roads (blue), and trees (green) are shown with the optimized running route (black) from the starting point (quare magenta) to the end point (circle magents)

 <p align='center'>
 <img src='figures/example_route.png' width='650'>